praveensudharsan/TestAutomation/README.md

 # TestAutomation Framework

-This is the sample Selenium Java TestNg Maven framework which consist of the sample test for Amazon and page objects for the tests.<br>
+This is the sample Selenium Java TestNg Maven framework which consist of the sample ui test (for Amazon) and API tests (using RestAssured)  and page objects for the tests.<br>
 <b>Key points:</b><br>
 <ol>
   <li>Selected TestNg framework for parallel execution and test handling.
 [Groups, Annotations, Parallel Execution]</li>
+  <li>Project is integrated with RestAssured.</li>
   <li>Integrated with Extent report for reporting.
 In addition to default testng report, project is integrated with extent report for better reporting.</li>
   <li>Project can be integrated with any CI tool using the surfire plugin configured in POM</li>
-  <li>Project can be further inetragted with any tools like OWASP, RestAssured.</li>
+  <li>Project can be further inetragted with any tools like OWASP.</li>
 </ol>

 # Repository Structure Details